 Andrea realized her purpose was to create equitable solutions for social change through her life experiences to help others.

 Andrea experienced a major car accident at the top of her career, working for a worldwide top 5 advertising conglomerate.
-After her accident, she learned how to reestablish herself in a not-so-accessible world and aims to create impact and sustainable change in that area.
+After her accident, she learned how to reestablish herself in a not-so-accessible world and aims to create impact and sustainable change in that area so that others would not have the same barriers that she had.

 She is also the current Chair of the City of Pasadena's Accessibility and Disability Commission.
 She leads the commission on its goals as they advise the City Council on accessibility issues and recommends policies, procedures, programs, and legislation to ensure accessibility to all residents, particularly Disabled individuals.